lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 ## A small security PR

-Next, I moved from the Edit with LLM functionality to Chat with LLM functionality that Cursor IDE offers.
+Next, I moved from the Edit with LLM functionality to the Chat with LLM functionality that Cursor IDE offers.

 Looking at the source code I noticed the following code, which I think it is a security risk.